Loupimo/OoTMMCombo-Tracker/README.md

 - Master Quest and Majora's Mask JP layouts are supported, but the hook **cannot** detect them — they are read from the spoiler log, so import it to get the correct layouts (see the spoiler-log section above).
 - Multiworld is fully supported — use the world selector to browse any world's map and progression.

+## Troubleshooting

+Your antivirus may consider the PJInjector.exe as virus.
+This is mainly due to the fact that this program will inject code into Project64 memory using method that are commonly used by hackers to add malicious code inside program.
+While I can assure you that I'm not going to infect your computer you can still check the source code or even put the program on VirusTotal (15/71 will detect it as malicious), I'm working on it to make it more acceptable.
+However if you are confident enough you can an exception to your antivirus program (do not disable it entirely !).
+Here are the steps under Windows 11 using Window defender:
+Click on the Start button.
+Click on Settings.
+Click on Update & Security.
+Click on Windows Security.
+Click on Virus & threat protection.
+Click on Manage settings underneath Virus & threat protection settings.
+Go to the bottom and click on Add or Remove exclusions and select your OoTMMAutoTracker path folder

 # For the dev

 The solution is built with **Visual Studio (MSVC)** — no CMake, no Makefile — and contains three projects that build independently: